Darshan1904/Prompt__IQ/Readme.md

 # Prompt_IQ

 Prompt_IQ is a dedicated social media platform tailored for the vibrant Prompt community.
 It serves as a centralized hub for users to explore, share, and test a wide array of Prompts.
-Users can seamlessly add Prompts to their favorites, follow other users, like, comment, copy Prompts, and conduct detailed Prompt searches.
+Users can seamlessly add Prompts to their favourites, follow other users, like, comment, copy Prompts, and conduct detailed Prompt searches.

 Website Link: [Prompt_IQ](https://prompt-iq-bbzo.vercel.app/)